This degree is part of the counseling psychology program, housed in the Department of Educational, School & Counseling Psychology.

 Students who select this specialty have an interest in working as elementary school, middle school or high school counselors.
 The curriculum of this specialty is based on the scientist-practitioner model of training as well as the comprehensive school guidance and counseling program model, both of which emphasize the best in counseling psychology theory, research and practice.
 The missions of this school counseling master’s degree program is to prepare individuals to practice successfully as entry-level multiculturally sensitive professional school counselors in socially and economically diverse work settings.

-This degree has an on-campus option and an online option.
 For more information about the online option, go to Mizzou Online.

 For a sample plan of study and course listing, go to the course catalog.